 Everyone knows “you can’t judge a book by its cover,” and we also know that a good horse can come in any color.
 But let’s be honest.
 You’ve probably looked at a flashy, colorful horse and thought, “Wow!”
-And it’s easy to see why we’re drawn to these horses—they’re fun, they’re eye-catching, and they’re just plain pretty.
+And it’s easy to see why we’re drawn to these unique horse colors—they’re fun, they’re eye-catching, and they’re just plain pretty.

 Buckskin horses are striking with the combination of a light coat and dark mane, tail, ears and legs.
 Many buckskins are cream-colored, but some are more golden or tan—it’s the dark points that count.
 Genetically speaking, a buckskin is a bay horse that has a cream gene, which lightens its base coat to that creamy buckskin shade.

 It’s easy to get confused by the terms “dun” and “buckskin,” but duns often have additional dark markings called “primitive” markings.
 These can include a dorsal stripe along the backbone and stripes above the black points on their legs.

 Buckskins can be found in many different breeds, but they can also be registered with the American Buckskin Registry Association, Inc. (ABRA) or the International Buckskin Horse Association (IBHA).
 Duns and grullas are also included.
 Grulla (pronounced “grew-yah”) is a mousy grayish-brown shade of dun.

 Our second unique horse color is palomino.
 The golden stars of the horse world, palominos always manage to catch your eye with their flashy coats and flaxen manes.
 It seems as if they were made for the spotlight.
 After all, palominos have long been a top choice for TV stardom: Trigger was cowboy Roy Rogers’ constant companion, and kids in the 1960s loved to tune in to watch the lovable Mister Ed.